yuvalmGS/gigaspaces-wiki-jekyll/xap97net/a-typical-sba-application.markdown

 [Space-Based Remoting|Space Based Remoting] allows for POCO services that are collocated within a specific processing unit to be exposed to remote clients, like any other RMI or RPC service.

-The client uses the {{ExecutorRemotingProxyBuilder<T>}} to create a space-based dynamic proxy for the service T. The client uses the proxy to invoke methods on the appropriate service instance.
+The client uses the `ExecutorRemotingProxyBuilder<T>` to create a space-based dynamic proxy for the service T. The client uses the proxy to invoke methods on the appropriate service instance.
 The proxy captures the invocation, extracts information on the service-instance, the method-name, and arguments, and invokes a service request on the space using that information.
 It then blocks for a response, which can be either a successful result or an exception thrown by the remote service.

-A processing unit that needs to be export a service uses the {{DomainServiceHost}}.
-The {{DomainServiceHost}} creates a service-delegator listener that registers for invocations.
+A processing unit that needs to be export a service uses the `DomainServiceHost`.
+The `DomainServiceHost` creates a service-delegator listener that registers for invocations.
 The invocation context contains information about the instance that needs to be invoked, the method and the arguments.
 The delegator uses this information to invoke the appropriate method on the POCO service.
 If the method returns a value, it captures the value and uses the space to return response Entry.

 **Benefits compared to RMI**:
 - **Efficiency** - unlike RMI, space-based remoting leverages the fact that the space is the network gateway, and therefore doesn't require any additional sockets or I/O resources beyond the ones that have already been allocated to the space.